 As Sara Hartary, the founder of BizOps Solved, rightly says, “Connecting the dots behind purpose and effort and making that easily understood by all people in the company will guide operational decision-making at the most granular level.”

 When exit planning advisors propose a differentiated value creation plan, that plan affords the team an enterprise-wide overview of how the current state of the business can be improved.
-The plan offers guidance with specific initiatives and actions that will enhance capabilities, identify and close gaps, describe the need for external and internal resources, define operational and financial metrics, and depict the overall governance framework.
+The plan offers specific initiatives and actions that will enhance capabilities, identify and close gaps, describe the need for external and internal resources, define operational and financial metrics, and depict the overall governance framework.

 Business owners who want to exit, but haven’t started the exit planning process yet, should start right away and give themselves the crucial few years necessary to build the runway they need to enhance and prove the value of their businesses.

 Learn More Exit Planning Secrets